saddamarbaa/project_responsive_webside_without_framework/README.md

 # project_responsive_webside_without_framework

-This is a code repository for the project: create responsive web design without a framework from scratch, in this project I created my own website and my own framework with vanilla HTML, and CSS from scratch .
+This is a code repository for the project : create responsive web design without a framework from scratch, in this project I created my own website and my own framework with vanilla HTML, and CSS from scratch .

 Click the link blow to see the [GitHub Pages]: ( https://saddamarbaa.github.io/project_responsive_webside_without_framework/)